 Double-Check Before Sending

 This might seem obvious, but it's the most effective way to prevent sending unwanted messages in the first place.
-Take a moment to review your message before hitting send, especially if it contains sensitive information or could be easily misinterpreted.
+And take a moment to review your message before hitting send, especially if it contains sensitive information or could be easily misinterpreted.
 Pay attention to the recipient's name and profile picture to ensure you're sending the message to the correct person.

 Make it a habit to pause and reread your messages, especially when you're multitasking or feeling rushed.
-It's easy to make mistakes when you're not fully focused, and a few extra seconds of review can save you from potential embarrassment or regret.
+Practically speaking, it's easy to make mistakes when you're not fully focused, and a few extra seconds of review can save you from potential embarrassment or regret.
 Additionally, consider using features like message drafts or scheduled sending to give yourself more time to review and edit your messages before they're sent.

 Use Message Effects Mindfully